steeleb/NLDAS-acquisition/README.md

 ***

 This repository contains the scripts from Hilary Dugan (hdugan@wisc.edu) for downloading and processing NLDAS-2 data.
-B. Steele (steeleb@caryinstitute.org) has made updates since that time (updates below 'Mar 2021')
+B. Steele (steeleb@caryinstitute.org) has made updates since that time

+## Feb 2023:
+Updated workflow

 ## Mar 2021:
 New workflow: run *getNLDAS_simple.R*, then *combineNLDAS.R*, then *collateNLDAS.R*